 Now’s the time to tell your existing clients that you’re raising your prices.
 Here’s a breakdown of the steps involved, along with sample text you can use:

-Remind them of the value’re getting from working with you
+Remind them of the value they are getting from working with you:

 This is where you can recap on the feedback you’ve received from them (see earlier) or remind them of the value they’re currently receiving from you.

 If you’ve had a recent review call: